k2view-academy/K2View-Academy/articles/16_deploy_fabric/02_deploy_from_Fabric_Studio.md

 Note that to **force the sync** of the LU Instances after deployment, check [Force Upgrade Post Deploy]((/articles/14_sync_LU_instance/02_sync_modes.md#fabric-studio-server-configuration---force-upgrade-post-deploy-checkbox) ) in the **Server Configuration** window.

-### How do I Deploy a Fabric Object from the Fabric Studio?
+### How Do I Deploy a Fabric Object from the Fabric Studio?

 The following steps should be performed in the Fabric Studio for each deployed object, Logical Unit, Web Services, [Broadway flow] <!--future link to Broadway DROP 3-->, Graphit <!--future link to Graphit DROP 2 -->and Reference tables.